-Ensuring access to—and affordability of—that education is a significant priority for the University and for Provost Ann Cudd.
-She is deeply committed to exploring new ways to address challenges and opportunities in allocating need-based financial aid and lowering student debt.
+Ensuring access to—and affordability of—that education is a significant priority for the University and for Office of the Provost.
+The office is deeply committed to exploring new ways to address challenges and opportunities in allocating need-based financial aid and lowering student debt.

-Through the Pitt Success Pell Match Program, students who qualify for the U.S. Department of Education’s Pell Grant program will see those federal funds matched, dollar for dollar, by the University.
-With the average Pell Grant award totaling $4,500, this match immediately reduces the total cost of a Pitt education for the roughly 5,000 qualifying students.
+Today, through the Pitt Success Pell Program, students who qualify for the U.S. Department of Education’s Pell Grant program will see those federal funds matched, dollar for dollar, by the University.
+With the average Pell Grant award totaling $5,500, this match immediately reduces the total cost of a Pitt education for the roughly 5,700 qualifying students.

 This not only makes a college education more accessible to eligible students from the start, but it also helps provide an avenue for students to focus their time on studies and University activities versus paid employment.
 And because it is a grant, it does not add to the burden of student loan debt after completing their degrees.

-As part of the Pitt Success Program, Provost Cudd has launched the Provost Academy, a new summer bridge program designed to set a student up for success in the first year.
+As part of the Pitt Success Program, the provost also launched the Provost Academy, a new summer bridge program designed to set a student up for success in the first year.
 The Provost Academy strives to give students a head start on the learning environment at Pitt with a focus on making connections with university faculty, staff, and students through interesting academic projects and classroom learning, community field projects, resource/opportunity workshops, and evening social activities.

 Through participation in the Provost Academy students will also become more familiar with the campus and the city of Pittsburgh, in addition to the academic climate.